Cripplin' Chaos to Kookies

 I immediately contacted my Son and Daughter and told them about my heart’s desire to start baking Kookies again.
 Sharing in my joy, they both gave me their blessings.
 My Son, who was in New York following his passion for cooking, returned to Georgia to aid in building our company.

-2020 has gone and 2021 has arrived.
 Lots of meditation, prayer and strategic planning has been put forth as the process to launch my “Kookie” enterprise develops.
 I continue to fight through my recovery process, yet I am not on the battlefield alone.
 I am so blessed to have my entire family at my side, helping me do what I absolutely love to do…bake.

-Approximately eleven years later, my Son now 23 years old still stands by my side helping me prep, prepare, bake, and package my Kookies.
+Approximately thirteen years later, my Son now 25 years old still stands by my side helping me prep, prepare, bake, and package my Kookies.
 Today, Jordan, 6’6, my homegrown chef, towers over me as I echo my Nana’s directives to me to him.
 “You see the butter is yellow, whip it until it changes, add brown sugar, continue to whip it until it is fluffy.
 Then add the eggs, before you add even an ounce of flour.
 The mixture should look like the flour has already been added…light and airy.”
 “Yes ma’am, I got you,” he said humbly.
 We started together in 2009 and we are still on the mother and Son assembly line together.
-But now we have the help of my hubby and daughter.
+But now we have the help of my daughter.
 It’s a family love affair.

 “A Hug in EVERY BITE”.